Mortgage

 Content was accurate at the time of publication.

-If an expense is tax-deductible, it simply means the IRS allows it to be subtracted from your annual income when you calculate the taxes you owe.
-In a nutshell, the lower your income, the lower your tax bill.
+If an expense is tax-deductible, it simply means that the Internal Revenue Service (IRS) allows it to be subtracted from your income when you calculate the taxes you owe.
+In a nutshell, the lower your taxable income, the lower your tax bill.

 Most homeowners are familiar with two popular tax benefits of buying a home — the mortgage interest deduction and the property tax deduction — but some of the more confusing federal tax deductions are related to closing costs.
 Let’s explore the most common tax questions about closing cost tax deductions for homeowners.

-2. Deducted over the life of the loan
+2. Costs you can deduct over the life of the loan.

 loading image

-Closing costs you can deduct in the year they’re paid
+Closing costs you can deduct in the year they are paid

 1. The mortgage must have been used to buy or build your primary home.